andrewmontes87/andrewmontes-dot-com/_dev/kmp-api.md

 [Github: AWS Lambda function][github-kmp]

-This one is short enough to print the whole thing here:
+This algorithm is concise enough to print the whole thing here:

 <pre>